Collecting Data Checkpoint

 Show solution

-- Checkpoint Review: First identify exactly what the question is asking: A placebo is:
+- Checkpoint Review: First identify exactly what the question is asking: Why does an experiment include a control group?

 - Compare each answer choice with the calculation or rule, and eliminate choices that do not satisfy the condition.